What is CRM

 Step 5: The tech.

 Once you get the process mapped out, you can start looking for software and ways to manage all of it or parts of your process.
-Of course part of the client process is payment which leads into our next area of focus accounting/money management.
+Of course part of the client process is payment, I utilize both Paypal & Stripe and those run through Acuity.

 There are a lot of different systems to use to help support your CRM system.
 I highly recommend you document all your steps, and then figure out what system might work for you.